Common Career Mistakes and How to Avoid Them

 - Attend professional conferences

-- Join online forums and communities related to your subject
+- Join online forums related to your area of expertise

 - Participate in employee resource groups